dmyersturnbull/valar-schema/README.md

 #### Compound IDs and names

 There are a number of ID, which all mean different things.
 A _compound_ corresponds to an Inchi string, which is a unique representation of a chemical structure.
 Note that this forbids mixtures.
-An _batch_ is a stock/batch of a compound, mixture, or _exposure_; it refers to the compound (if possible), purchase date, location, and supplier.
-An exposure is something like heat or shaking.
+A _batch_ is a stock/batch of a compound, mixture, or exposure; it refers to the compound (if possible), purchase date, location, and supplier.
 A batch can have a _tag_, which is a unique name.
 This is not necessary for batches corresponding to compounds, but is critical for mixtures and exposures.
 For example, wasabi should have a tag called "wasabi".

 No two different chemical structures have the same `compounds.inchi`, `compounds.inchikey`, or `compounds.smiles`.
 A structure can have multiple SMILES but only one Inchi and Inchikey.
-Inchikeys are great for lookups because they’re short, but you can’t determine a structure without the full Inchi. `compounds.inchikey_connectivity` uniquely describes a configuration of atoms without stereochemistry.
+InChIKeys are great for lookups because they’re short, but you can’t determine a structure without the full Inchi.
+`compounds.inchikey_connectivity` uniquely describes a configuration of atoms without stereochemistry.

 #### How frames and features are stored

 Modern relational databases do not permit array types for some conceptual reasons.
 Unfortunately, this is tricky in our case.
-To work around this, `assay_frames.frames` stores data as a block of unsigned big-endian bytes in a `blob`. `well_features` stores data as a block of big-endian unsigned IEEE 754 binary32 floats; so every 4 bytes constitutes a float.
+To work around this, `assay_frames.frames` stores data as a block of unsigned big-endian bytes in a `blob`.
+`well_features` stores data as a block of big-endian unsigned IEEE 754 binary32 floats; so every 4 bytes constitutes a float.
 Because Java and Scala only have signed types, these are interconverted.

 #### How hashes are defined